 (3) Violation of Planning Commission rules of procedure or bylaws or Chattooga County's land development regulations by a member.

-(d) Payment to the Planning Commission members.
-All members shall be paid $50.00 per meeting attended.
-Members of the Planning Commission shall be reimbursed for travel expenses associated with their duties at a rate as set by the County Commissioner.
+(d) Members of the Planning Commission shall be reimbursed for travel expenses associated with their duties at a rate as set by the County Commissioner.

 Section 582.
 Organization; rules; staff; finances.